 Message from the Director

-Laughlin earned his bachelor’s degree in criminalistics from the University of Illinois at Chicago and his Ph.D. in metallurgical and materials engineering from the Illinois Institute of Technology.
+Laughlin earned his B.S. in criminalistics/chemistry from the University of Illinois at Chicago and his Ph.D. in metallurgical and materials engineering from the Illinois Institute of Technology.

 A Chicago native, Laughlin is a life member on the board of directors and past president of the State Microscopical Society of Illinois, a fellow in the Royal Microscopical Society, and a member of the New York Microscopical Society, American Chemical Society, American Society of Trace Evidence Examiners, and the American Institute for Conservation.